eanderson-ei/gtm-apps/tutorials/tableau-tutorial.md

 * Create a new worksheet and name it 'Search_Info'
 * Drag any attribute to the canvas.
 I created a new calculated field called 'Blank', but it really can be anything.
 * In the Marks card, change the mark to a Shape.
 Select 'Shape' and navigate to the shape you would like to use.
 If you want to add your own shape (I used a search glass icon), download a free icon image from the web and save it in the folder 'My Tableau Repository' in your 'My Documents' folder under 'shapes/'.
 Then open the Shape dialog box again, select 'More Shapes', and hit 'Reload Images'.
 You should see the image in the Custom Palette.
+* Remove the column header (click the dropdown in the Rows button and uncheck Show Header)
 * Remove the borders from the top and bottom of the element under Format > Borders > Row Divider > Pane = None.
 * Double click the Tooltip icon in the Marks card and update the text with the info you want to include.
 Uncheck 'Include command buttons' and 'Allow selection by category'.
 * Return to the Dashboard worksheet.
 Drag the Search_Info worksheet to where you would like it on the Dashboard.
 Under the container elements, adjust the icon to fit Entire View.